pkolyvas/moon_and_tides/README.md

 - RPi with the appropriate hats listed in the hardware section.
 - A python environment run as root (on the RPi some of the libraries require root for hardware access.)
 - API Keys to the APIs I've used here.
 They are not free.
   - [Marea Tides API](https://api.marea.ooo/doc/v2#overview).
 This one is about $4 USD for 10,000 requests.
-I expect this to to last longer than the API is available.
+I expect my credits to last longer than the API is available.
 There are likely free sources to explore over time.
   - [Moon Phase](https://rapidapi.com/user/MoonAPIcom).
 This one is free at 500/requests a month.
 Each single request contains about a month's worth of data.

 ## Hardware